INTRODUCTION

 These small changes make it easy to meet your daily potassium needs while enjoying flavorful meals.

 Potassium’s benefits extend far beyond lowering blood pressure.
-This essential mineral supports overall heart health by improving blood circulation, reducing inflammation and ensuring proper muscle function—including the heart muscle.
+This essential mineral supports heart health by improving blood circulation, reducing inflammation and ensuring proper muscle function, including the heart muscle.
 Research also shows that potassium-rich diets lower the risk of strokes, heart attacks and other cardiovascular diseases.
-Prioritising balanced potassium for healthy blood pressure is a proactive step toward long-term health and vitality.
+Prioritising balanced potassium for healthy blood pressure is a proactive step toward long-term health and wellbeing.

-Balanced potassium intake is an effective, natural way for healthy blood pressure.
-By incorporating potassium-rich foods into your diet, reducing sodium and staying mindful of your daily needs, you can achieve better blood pressure and protect your heart for the long term.
-These simple changes not only improve physical health but also promote a higher quality of life.
-Start prioritising potassium today—it’s an easy step toward a healthier you.
+Balanced potassium intake is an effective and natural way to maintain healthy blood pressure.
+By incorporating potassium-rich foods into your diet, reducing sodium and staying mindful of your daily needs, you can achieve better blood pressure and protect your heart and wellbeing for the long term.
+These simple changes not only improve physical health and mental wellbeing but also promote a higher quality of life.
+Starting to prioritise potassium today is an easy step toward a healthier you.